isacarvid/assignment2/README.md

 By Ayub Atif, Isac Arvidsson, Eva Despinoy, Daniel Helle

 ## Description of the program
-This program compiles a repository, and runs the corresponding tests.
+This program listens for changes to the repository, compiles the project, runs the corresponding tests, and notifies the contributor of the test results via an email.

 ## How to use the program?
 In the assignment2 directory: